 18 Wed Easter Weekday [St John I, Pope and Martyr] Acts 15:1-6/Jn 15:1-8

 20 Fri Easter Weekday [St Bernardine of Siena, Priest] Acts 15:22-31/Jn 15:12-17

 21 Sat Easter Weekday [St Christopher Magallanes, Priest, and Companions, Martyrs]

-The gospel readings for the remainder of the Easter season are from the Farewell Discourse from John’s gospel.
-Jesus says he is going to the Father.
-What does that mean, his disciples wonder.
-We celebrate on Monday of this week Philip, one of his questioning followers.
+The gospel readings for the remainder of the Easter season are from the Farewell Discourse of Jesus from John’s gospel.
+He is going to the Father, Jesus says.
+What does that mean his disciples wonder?

 “I will not leave you orphans,” Jesus says, yet he will not be with them as he was before, but he will be with them as God is always with them.
-Now, the Paraclete, the Spirit of truth, will teach them all things; Jesus’ presence will be signs.
+The Paraclete, the Spirit of truth, will teach them all things.
+Jesus will be present to them in signs.

 The Acts of the Apostles continue to describe the church’s journey in time.
 This week’s readings describe the successful missionary efforts of Paul and Barnabas among the gentiles in the Asia Minor cities of Lystra, Derbe, and Pisidia.
-The mission raises questions in the Jewish Christian community at Jerusalem.
+Their success raises question among some in Jerusalem.
 Are the gentiles taking over?
-To meet what some considered a threat and others an opportunity, a council was called in Jerusalem, which has enormous consequences for the church.
+To meet what some consider a threat and others an opportunity, a council was called in Jerusalem, which has enormous consequences for the church.
+(Wednesday-Friday)